Chris Verenes, Chair

 Prior to returning to her native South Carolina, Caroline served as special assistant and speechwriter at the U.S. Department of State, where she led interagency work on financial inclusion and helped launch the Open Government Partnership.
 Previously, Caroline worked for leading social impact organizations including the Omidyar Network, Oxfam America, the Carter Center, and Accion International, where she helped launch the Center for Financial Inclusion.

 Caroline holds a MBA from MIT Sloan School of Management, a MPA from Harvard Kennedy School of Government, where she was a Zuckerman Fellow with the Center for Public Leadership, and a BA in International Relations from Tufts University.
-She is fluent in Spanish and a fellow with the Riley Institute as well as the Truman National Security Project.
-In Charleston, Caroline is a Reading Partners tutor at Burns Elementary and serves on the boards of The Nature Conservancy of South Carolina, Loving America Street, and Charleston Legal Access.
+She is fluent in Spanish and a fellow with the Riley Institute at Furman University as well as the Truman National Security Project in Washington, DC.
+In Charleston, Caroline is a Reading Partners tutor at Mary Ford Elementary and serves on the boards of The Nature Conservancy of South Carolina, the SC Arts Alliance, and Charleston Legal Access.

 Debbie has always been very interested in the continued improvement of all aspects of public education in our state.
 Her three children having all attended public school fueled that desire even further.
 Debbie took the opportunity to volunteer at all levels of the public school system and was provided a firsthand view of public education.
 She is a “how can we improve” person and has a deep passion for education reform and excellence in education for our children.
 She used her degree in Marketing from Meredith College to lead school fundraising efforts and to help promote the “good news stories”.
 Debbie has served in various leadership roles within local and state parent organizations as well as volunteered at The School Foundation, one of the top local education foundations in the state.
 Debbie provides support to our Executive Director and is thrilled and motivated to have the opportunity to help improve our public education system in South Carolina.